-We generally do not intend to reserve funds to retire existing debt upon maturity, which includes \$379.7 million principal amount of unsecured notes due March 15, 2017 and a \$109.1 million secured loan due November 1, 2017.
+We generally do not intend to reserve funds to retire existing debt upon maturity, which includes \$200.0 million principal amount of unsecured notes due April 15, 2018.
 We may not be able to repay, refinance or extend any or all of our debt at maturity or upon any acceleration.
-If any refinancing is done at higher interest rates, the increased interest expense could adversely affect our financial condition and results of operations.
+If any refinancing is done at higher interest rates, the increased interest expense could adversely affect our cash flow and ability to pay distributions.
 Any such refinancing could also impose tighter financial ratios and other covenants that restrict our ability to take actions that could otherwise be in our best interest, such as funding new development activity, making opportunistic acquisitions, repurchasing our securities or paying distributions.
 While we do not currently have significant amounts of mortgage debt, we may in the future mortgage additional properties, which could also restrict our ability to sell any such underlying assets.
 If we do not meet any such mortgage financing obligations, any properties securing such indebtedness could be foreclosed on.